The Canterville Ghost Summary :

 What I am continually impressed by is how modern and fresh Oscar Wilde’s prose still sounds given it was penned in the late 1800s.

-Rupert Degas’ audiobook narration of The Canterville Ghost novel is first class.
+Rupert Degas’ narration of The Canterville Ghost audiobook is first class.

 His deadpan and quizzical tone of his delivery enhances the intended sarcasm of The Canterville Ghost text (listen to a sample).

-While I strongly recommend enjoying this tale in the audiobook medium (it’s only a short listen at 1 hr 17 mins), this timeless classic has been translated to the big screen several times.
+While I strongly recommend enjoying this tale in the audiobook medium (it’s only a short listen at 1 hr 17 mins), this novel has been translated to the big screen several times.
 Check out this trailer of The Canterville Ghost move (1996) starring Patrick Stewart and Neve Campbell.

 How’s that for a retro blast from the past?
 But in all seriousness, The Canterville Ghost TV movie (1997) starring Ian Richardson and Celia Imrie thankfully appears to be much more faithful to the story’s period setting.